Vancouver is a modern city with numerous attractions including Stanley Park, VanDusen Garden and other places of interest.

 - BC Place Stadium – home of the BC Lions and Vancouver Whitecaps.

-- Canada Place – with its views of the port and North Shore mountains from its promenade deck.
+- Canada Place – with views of the port and North Shore mountains from its promenade deck.

 - Chinatown – the largest one in Canada.